Pegacraft/TCC1/documents/hll.md

 or chained by using `else{ }` or `else([condition]){ }`.
 A condition might include arithmetic and logical operations as well as boolean logic using `|| &&`.

+## Arrays
+Arrays are used for having more than one value inside a variable and can be used to iterate through data in an ordered list fashion.
+They are declared directly using either values `array = [1,2,3];` or a length value to produce an empty array of that length, e.g. a length of 5: `array = [$5];`.
+The values of an array can be accessed using a similar syntax `foo[0] = foo[1];`
+The length of an array is readable by using `length(foo,bar)`, where `foo` is the array and `bar` the variable to store the length to.

 ## Inbuilt functions
 There are some inbuilt function that are exclusive to the processor, the game Turing Complete or the compiler itself.